lolration/toi/README.md

 # toi
+## toi is best
+## toi is updated
-toi is so sigmund and has low cortisol and high aura
+Toi is so Sigmund and has low cortisol and high aura -toi is also skidded a lot